 Before taking this course, students must have completed their technical elective (COMP 18501 or COMP 20102 or COMP 23693).
 Students must also have one of the following English requirements, as well as intermediate word processing skills in the latest version of MS Word for Windows: 1) English 12 "C+" or equivalent (refer to www.bcit.ca/admission/upgrading/englishproficiency.shtml); or 2) COMM 00155 score of 70 or better.
-Credits

 Upon successful completion of this course, students will be able to:

 COMM 2206 is offered as a part of the following programs:

 Interested in being notified about future offerings of COMM 2206 - Writing for the Computer Industry?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.